The Testimony Of Bill Greguska (Share Your Story)

 It wasn’t just a casual commitment or mere lip service like in the past; it was a profound surrender born out of desperation and fueled by faith.
 How Jesus came into my life is a story of His divine intervention and relentless love.
 The Holy Spirit prompted me into action when all previous attempts to get my life on track failed, whispering hope into the depths of my soul.
 I gave my life to Jesus and became born again, shedding the chains that held me captive for far too long.
 Many people tried to help me over the years, like links in a chain leading me closer to redemption.
 It was through organizations like N.A. and A.A., where I found peace amongst kindred spirits who understood my struggles, that prepared me to accept Jesus Christ as my Savior.

-5 Common Triggers For Drug Use And How To Avoid Them!
+5 Common Triggers For Drug Use ~ How To Avoid Them!

 3. How My Life Changed Because Of Jesus.

 How my life changed because of Jesus was a revelation that hit me like a ton of bricks.
-The weight of my mistakes and the chaos I had created seemed insurmountable, as if I were drowning in an ocean of alcohol and drugs.
+The weight of my mistakes and the chaos I had created seemed insurmountable as if I were drowning in an ocean of alcohol and drugs.
 But in the depths of my desperation, when all hope seemed lost, something incredible happened – I surrendered to God.
-It was in that moment when I realized that relying solely on myself would never be enough to break free from these destructive habits.
+It was at that moment that I realized that relying solely on myself would never be enough to break free from these destructive habits.

 And then came the miracle; Jesus entered my life with such power and love that He took away the overpowering desire for drugs and alcohol, liberating me from their suffocating chains.
 As if a fog had lifted, suddenly clarity filled my mind like never before.
 Every decision became clearer; every step forward felt purposeful and guided by God’s hand.
 Life started aligning itself perfectly according to God’s plan – not by coincidence or chance but through His deliberate unfolding right before my eyes.
 In this remarkable transformation, I discovered newfound strength within myself as well as an unwavering faith in our Savior who redeemed me from darkness into light.